 WHAT IS DEVOTION?

-I've learned to define 'Devotion' for myself personally like this: "God and Jesus is all that matters to you."
+I've learned to define 'Devotion' for myself personally like this: "God and Jesus are all that matters to you."

-A husband is devoted to his wife, and no other woman.
-Olympians are devoted to their sport.
-Top musicians are devoted to their instrument.
+A husband is devoted to his wife - one woman only, and no other woman.
+Athletes may play many sports, but gold medalist Olympians are always devoted to just one sport.
+Top musicians are devoted to their single instrument.
 Devotion means; giving yourself completely to something - ONE thing (singular).

 I remember hearing of a top piano player, when someone asked her how much she practiced, she replied, "I don't know.
 I just do it all the time."
 That's the life of a devoted person.
 They are so taken up with one thing that, they really can't put a number on how much that thing means to them - they are constant with it, and not distracted with 'other' things which take up their concerns.